Nest Nurturing Futures Coronavirus Policy. Date: 11/01/22

 - High temperature (37.5 degrees Celsius and above)

 - Loss or change in taste and/or smell.

 Unfortunately, because we are solely outdoors thermometers to check temperature does not work due to wind and cold air.
 We therefore require parents to check children’s temperature and their own temperature before arrival.

 If someone were to develop these symptoms during a session, we would require them to leave the sessions self-isolate and book a test.

-We now ask that all attendees if possible, bring their own equipment.
+We now ask that all attendees if possible, bring their own cups, plates and utensils.

 We are aware that not everyone who attends our sessions has access to this (or may forget) and therefore to be inclusive to all needs we will also provide this equipment.

 Hand-washing will be available and a basin with soap and water will be available to wash pots.